x

 Berliner Luft

-Berliner Luft is not only a brandy dessert with raspberry sauce but also a popular liquor from the former DDR, also known as ‘Peffi’.
+Berliner Luft is not only a brandy dessert with raspberry sauce but also a popular liquor from the former DDR, also known as ‘Pfeffi’.
 The refreshing mint liquor is a cult favorite in the capital’s party scene and the East’s snotty answer to Crème de Menthe.

 The alcohol content varies from 18 to 40 and 50%, depending on the version.
 Usually it is served pure on crushed ice as a Frappé or as part of a cocktail like the ‘Grasshopper’ with white cocoa liquor and cream or as a ‘Stinger’ with brandy and/or vodka.